Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: The policy gradient estimator under nonstationarity

 \begin{prop} The policy gradient of $ J(\theta)$ in \eqref{eq:policy_value_func} evaluated at the uniform randomized policy $\pi_{1/2}$ exists and is given by the average difference in $Q$-values defined in \eqref{eq:$Q$-values} over the horizon, i.e.,

-\end{prop} Proposition~\ref{prop:policy_gradient} shows that the policy gradient $\nabla J(1/2)$ corresponds to the average $Q$-value difference over the horizon $[T]$.\footnote{In general stationary MDPs, $J(\theta)$ is known to be smooth under both average‑reward and discounted‑reward formulations (see \cite{sutton2018reinforcement}); our theorem shows it remains smooth for finite-horizon non‑stationary MDPs.} In fact, the difference-in-Q's (DQ) estimator proposed in \cite{farias2022markovian} can be interpreted as a policy gradient in stationary average-reward MDPs (see the appendix for a detailed discussion).
+\end{prop} Proposition~\ref{prop:policy_gradient} shows that the policy gradient $\nabla J(1/2)$ corresponds to the average $Q$-value difference over the horizon $[T]$.\footnote{In stationary MDPs, $J(\theta)$ is known to be smooth under both average‑reward and discounted‑reward formulations (see \cite{sutton2018reinforcement}); our theorem shows it remains smooth for finite-horizon non‑stationary MDPs.} In fact, the difference-in-Q's (DQ) estimator proposed in \cite{farias2022markovian} can be interpreted as a policy gradient in stationary average-reward MDPs (see Appendix~\ref{appedix:dq} for a detailed discussion).

-Along these lines, the key step in our analysis of the untruncated DQ estimator $\hat{\tau}_T$ is to view it as an estimator for the policy gradient $\nabla J(1/2)$ in the nonstationary setting.
+Along these lines, the key step in our analysis of the untruncated PG estimator $\hat{\tau}_T$ is to view it as an estimator for the policy gradient $\nabla J(1/2)$ in the nonstationary setting.
 Applying a Taylor expansion around $J(1/2)$, the bias of $\hat{\tau}_T$ relative to $\tau$ decomposes as

-where the Taylor error corresponds to the higher-order bias in approximating $\tau$ using the policy gradient $\nabla J(1/2)$. {Now observe by elementary calculation that the untruncated DQ estimator is {\em unbiased} for the policy gradient $\nabla J(1/2)$, i.e., $\mathbb{E}[\hat{\tau}_T] = \nabla J(1/2)$.
-Therefore the entire bias is due to the Taylor error.
-The following proposition provides a general bound on this bias.}
+where the Taylor error corresponds to the higher-order bias in approximating $\tau$ using the policy gradient $\nabla J(1/2)$.
+Now observe by elementary calculation that the untruncated PG estimator is {\em unbiased} for the policy gradient $\nabla J(1/2)$, i.e., $\mathbb{E}[\hat{\tau}_T] = \nabla J(1/2)$.
+Therefore, the entire bias is due to the Taylor error.
+The following proposition shows that both the bias and the variance of the untruncated PG estimator scale {\em quadratically} in the full horizon $T$, without requiring Assumption~\ref{assumption:mixing-time}.